Native American Flute

 Avoid Storing Flute in Drafts

-The moving air originating from an open window, electric fan, or air-conditioner will quickly dry out an instrument and increase the risk of cracking.
+The moving air originating from an open window, electric fan, or air-conditioner will quickly dry out your flute and increase the risk of cracking.

 Avoid Storing Flute in Direct Sunlight